Annuity Table for an Ordinary Annuity

 How do annuity tables work?

-Annuity tables are visual tools that help make otherwise complex mathematical formulas much easier to calculate.
-They lay the calculations for predetermined numbers of periodic payments against various annuity rates in a table format.
+Annuity tables are visual tools that help make the otherwise complex mathematical formula of present value much easier to calculate.
+They compute the predetermined numbers of periodic payments against various annuity rates in a table format.
 You cross reference the rows and columns to find your annuity’s present value.

 Please seek the advice of a qualified professional before making financial decisions.